Document Type : Research articles.

 manure, all other rates significantly increased vegetative growth

-characters (i. e. plant height, No. of leaves plant
+characters (i. e. plant height, No. of leaves plant-1, leaves fresh weight

 total yield and some chemical constituents under study (i.e. total